oat-sa/taohub-articles/forge/Documentation for core components/front-js.md

 ### Controllers and routing

-In order to load code regarding the MVC routing used in TAO server side code, a routing strategy has been implemented on the client side.<br/>
+In order to load code regarding the MVC routing used in TAO server side code, a routing strategy has been implemented on the client side.

 The strategy works for any Ajax request made inside the TAO backend that display HTML (using the mime-type set in the response headers).